 Belgium has three official languages.
-Dutch is spoken by 59% of the population, French 40%, and German 1%.
+Flemish Dutch, French and German.
+Flemish Dutch is spoken by 56% of the population, French 40%, and German 1%.
 Even though English isn’t an official language of Belgium, it is still spoken by 55% of its people.

-When visiting Brussels, you can see by their bilingual street signs that both Dutch and French are widely used, therefore there is no risk offending someone when opening a conversation in either language.
-In Bruges, however this is not the case.
-While researching for my trip to Bruges, I frequently read that it is more polite to address someone in English than French; obviously that’s if you can’t speak Dutch!
+When visiting Brussels, you can see by their bilingual street signs that both Dutch and French are widely used, therefore there is no risk of offending someone when opening a conversation in either language.
+In Bruges and Ghent, however, this is not the case.
+While researching for my trip to Bruges (and more recently, Ghent), I frequently read that it is more polite to address someone in English than French; obviously, that’s if you can’t speak Dutch!
 However, my ears were still abuzz with French spoken by shop assistants, helmsmen on the canal tours, and even by the guides in the museums.
 While I can speak French, I didn’t dare test out this theory.

 Just to make things more confusing, the locals often colloquially refer to their language as Flemish.
 But just remember that the official language in Flanders is standard Dutch.

 Now, let’s take a closer look standard Dutch and learn some words and phrases you can use in your travels.

 For a Flemish-Dutch phrases, get my free Flemish travel phrase guide.